mariehoffmann/tactac/README.md

 # tactac

 Sets up a PostgreSQL database based by default on the latest taxonomy files provided by NCBI and the `nt` reference dataset.
 It resolves for each accession the taxonomic ID (taxID) it is assigned to by name.
-**tactac** provides functions that let's you annotate fasta headers by their accessions.
-Any tool parsing fasta reference files and needing a taxonomic mapping, e.g. lowest common ancestor computation, may profit from this annotation.
+**tactac** provides functions that let's you
+  * annotate fasta headers by their accessions, e.g. as needed for lowest common ancestor computations
-Vice versa mapping is also possible, i.e., output all accessions for a given taxID.
-This allows you to compute reference coverage rates for taxonomic branches or subsample reference sequences for simulation experiments.
+  * collect all accessions for a given taxID, e.g. for computing reference coverage rates for taxonomic branches or for subsampling reference sequences
+  * taxonomic binning, i.e. distribute the library into `1 << x` bins (fasta files), such that a bin represents a clade, e.g. as pre-processing step for YARA

 ## Prerequisites